jonniek/mpv-playlistmanager/README.md

 changed setting in the lua file.
 There is a playlistmanager.conf file in this repo with the default values of the script.
 You can also pass settings from the command line on startup such as `mpv --idle=once --script-opts=playlistmanager-loadfiles_on_start=yes`.

 #### Url title resolving
-If you want playlistmanager to fetch and display titles of all playlist urls(mpv defaults to current file only) you will need to use `prefer_titles = "url" or "all"`(defaults is "url") and also set the option `resolve_titles = yes`.
-The script requires `youtube-dl` to be in PATH to work.
+If you want playlistmanager to fetch and display titles of all playlist urls(mpv defaults to current file only) you will need to use `resolve_titles = yes`(default is no) setting.
+Title resolving requires `youtube-dl` to be in PATH to work.

 ## Keybinds
 #### Static keybindings